 If you have to test interactions between jobs (for example, one job instance queueing another), it may be necessary to use a full JQM engine.
-This gives the basics on how to do it (there are no supported embedded way to do it yet).
+JQM provides another embedded tester class to do so.
+It is inside the same jqm-tst library.